yudhanjaya/Eluwa/README.md

 Facebook's OPT has its own license.
 [Please read it here](https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/MODEL_LICENSE.md)
 Alpaca is licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

-Eluwa, therefore, is only for research and non-commercial use.
+Eluwa, therefore, is only for research and non-commercial use, under CC BY NC 4.0.
+Go experiment with it, but don't use it commercially.